-- Complete Form 541 through line 22. - Figure the amount of your credits using the credit form or worksheet identified in the Credit Table on the next page.
+- Complete Form 541 through line 22. - Figure the amount of your credits using the credit form or worksheet identified in the Credit Table below.
 Attach the credit form to your tax return if one is required.

 To complete Part IV: